ElliNet13/Equicord-Launcher/README.md

 # VencordLauncher

 A Windows utility that can be used as a drop-in replacement for the standard Discord launcher.
 Ensures that Vencord and, optionally, OpenAsar always remain up to date, even after a Discord update.
 With autostart function.
-Make sure that you disable Discord's default autostart, if you want to use the autostart feature of this application.

 ## Features
 - **Detects Vencord and OpenAsar installation status**